AQAquamarine/aquasync-protocol/README.md

 ###DeltaPack

 To pull/push deltas from/to the backend, following data structure are used.
-Although example data is expressed as JSON, Aquasync does not depend on JSON.
-It is data expression agnostic.
-Data can be expressed as JSON/MessagePack/plist.
+Although example data is represent as JSON, Aquasync does not depend on JSON.
+Data can be given by JSON, MessagePack or plist.

 Every DeltaPack should have `id` to prevent duplicated maniplation and these `id` should be stored in every devices / backend datastore.